nsc-norway/suprDUPr/README.md

 first column always contains the read which occurs later in the file. `suprDUPr.read_id` will output the normal statistics table to STDERR, as STDOUT is reserved for the read identifiers.

+### Multithreading

+For gzip'd input files, the decompression runs in separate threads by default.
+If the input is not compressed, only a single thread is used. gzip decompression requires more CPU than the analysis, so the core for analysis is never fully utilised.
+For single-read data, the CPU usage is around 140 % of a core, for paired end it is 240 %.
+If only one core is available, it may be slightly more efficient to constrain it to single-threaded operation using the -1 option.

 ### Filtering pipeline (duplicate removal)